mickjolley/visual-phaser/README.md

 # visual-phaser
-Visual_Phaser automatically downloads chromosome images and data from GEDmatch's One-to-One Comparisons.
+Visual_Phaser.py automatically downloads chromosome images and data from GEDmatch's One-to-One Comparisons.

 @author: mick jolley (email: mickj1948@gmail.com)

-Visual_Phaser automatically downloads a GEDmatch One-to-One Autosomal match between individuals.
+Visual_Phaser.py automatically downloads a GEDmatch One-to-One Autosomal match between individuals.
 The results are pasted into an .xlsx file which can be read by Excel 2010, Libre Office or similar spreadsheet application.
 The result is in a format which allows you to start manual phasing immediately.
 No additional manipulations are